 As you can see, these chemicals have profound effects on your physiology.
 How do you amplify the expression of said myokines?
 Intense physical exercise (and periodic fasting/ undereating, but more on that later).

 Never Skip Leg Day

 Muscle mass has an intricate relationship with brain function.
-In this research study leg strength was directly correlated with better brain function in female twins.
-The stronger twins performed better in cognitive tests than their siblings.
+In this research study, leg strength was directly correlated with improved brain function in female twins.
+The stronger twins performed better on cognitive tests than their siblings.

 This is especially relevant for aging populations as muscle tissue has shown to have powerful cardio- and neuroprotective properties.
 Problem is, the average person loses 0.5% of lean mass per year after the age of 40, making muscle maintenance a top priority.

 “But I’m already stupid, why should I bother?”

 And no, you don’t have to spend hours at the gym to reap the brain-boosting benefits of physical exercise.
 Shorter but more intense workouts may actually potentiate your body’s response to training.
 So keep your workouts short, sweet and brutally intense.